NOAA Obspack is a collection of greenhouse gases observations

 obs <- "Z:/obspack/obspack_ch4_1_GLOBALVIEWplus_v5.1_2023-03-08/data/nc/"

-index <- obs_summary(obs = obs, categories = cate)
+index <- obs_summary(obs = obs, categories = cate)## Number of files of index: 0

 ## sector N